Mixed Models with Multiple Instance Learning: DISCUSSION

-J.P.E. received support from the European Laboratory for Learning and Intelligent Systems (ELLIS) through their PhD Program.
-A.P. was supported by the Helmholtz Association, as part of the joint research school Munich School for Data Science (MUDS).
+We thank the reviewers for their constructive comments.
+We are grateful to Jose Alquicira-Hernandez for providing access to the processed OneK1K dataset.
+Special thanks go to Fabiola Curion for her valuable insights and helpful discussions.
+JPE received support from the European Laboratory for Learning and Intelligent Systems (ELLIS) through their PhD Program.
+AP was supported by the Helmholtz Association, as part of the joint research school Munich School for Data Science (MUDS).
 Co-funded by the European Union (ERC, DeepCell - 101054957).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-F.J.T. consults for Immunai Inc., Singularity Bio B.V., CytoReason Ltd, Cellarity, and has ownership interest in Dermagnostix GmbH and Cellarity.
-F.P.C. was supported by the Helmholtz Association.
+FJT consults for Immunai Inc., Singularity Bio B.V., CytoReason Ltd, Cellarity, and has ownership interest in Dermagnostix GmbH and Cellarity.
+FPC was funded by the Free State of Bavaria's Hightech Agenda through the Institute of AI for Health (AIH).